 - Spring Term: Starts in March and ends in late June.

-Limited on-campus housing is available for exchange students.
+is available for exchange students.
 Exchange students may apply for the Gwanaksa dormitory, but housing is not guaranteed due to increasing number of students applying.
-Information about on-campus housing can be found at here.
+Information about on-campus housing can be found at here

 Off-campus housing is available near the main campus.
 SNU will provide assistance finding off-campus housing, however it will be responsibility of each student to find accommodation if an on-campus offer is not extended.